pallene-lang/pallene/doc/manual.md

 ## A brief overview of Pallene

 Pallene is a statically-typed companion language to Lua.
-Pallene functions can be called from Lua and can call Lua functions.
+Pallene functions can be called from Lua and Pallene can call Lua functions as well.
 At a first glance, Pallene code looks similar to Lua, but with type annotations.

 Here is an example Pallene program for summing the elements in an array of floating-point numbers.
 Note that type annotations are required for function argument and return types but for local variable declarations Pallene can often infer the types.

 ```
-function sum_floats(xs:{float}): float
+function sum_floats(xs: {float}): float
     local r = 0.0
     for i = 1, #xs do
         r = r + xs[i]